samgutierrez1208/simple-python-applications/README.md

 This repository features a curated selection of beginner-friendly Python projects, designed to help new programmers grasp fundamental concepts through practical examples.
 The projects range from simple number games and calculators to more complex logic-based applications, each showcasing important Python features such as conditionals, loops, functions, and string manipulation.
 Each project is available both as source code and executable `.exe` files, allowing you to either run them directly or explore the inner workings of the code.

-### 🌟 Featured Projects
+## 🌟 Application Descriptions

-1. **Calculator** 🫤
+1. **Calculator 🧮**
-   A scientific calculator that performs advanced arithmetic operations like trigonometry, exponentiation, and logarithmic functions, in addition to basic operations (addition, subtraction, multiplication, and division).
+   A **scientific calculator** supporting basic arithmetic operations (addition, subtraction, multiplication, division) and advanced functions like trigonometry, logarithms, and exponentiation.

-2. **Odd Even Checker** 🔢
+2. **Odd Even Checker 🔢**
-   This game presents random numbers, and the player has to identify whether each number is odd or even.
+   A guessing game where players determine whether a randomly generated number is odd or even.
+Scores are awarded for correct guesses, and the game ends after a set number of attempts.

-3. **Fibonacci Game** 🐑
+3. **Fibonacci Game 🐑**
-   Given a range, the player is tasked with correctly ordering the Fibonacci sequence within that range.
+   A sorting game that challenges players to arrange Fibonacci numbers in ascending order within a specified range, with dynamic adjustments for difficulty.

-4. **Prime Number Game** 🔍
+4. **Prime Number Game 🔍**
-   A game where 5 random numbers are presented, and the player must select which numbers are prime.
+   A game where players identify the prime number from a set of five randomly generated numbers.
+Accuracy is rewarded with scores over multiple rounds.

-5. **Rock Paper Scissors** ✊✋✌
+5. **Rock Paper Scissors ✊✋✌**
-   The classic game where the user plays against the computer.
-The computer randomly selects rock, paper, or scissors, and the user tries to beat the computer’s choice.
+   A digital version of the classic game.
+Players compete against the computer, with the first to reach 10 points declared the winner.

-6. **Password Generator** 🔐
+6. **Password Generator 🔐**
-   Generates secure, random passwords based on user-defined criteria (length, use of special characters, etc.).
+   Generates secure passwords based on customizable criteria, including length and character types.
+Features easy password copying to the clipboard.

-7. **Word Counter** 📝
+7. **Word Counter 📝**
-   A tool that counts the number of words, characters, and sentences in a given text input.
+   A tool that analyzes text for word, sentence, letter, and space counts.
+It supports file uploads (`.txt` and `.docx`) for analysis.

-8. **Number Guessing Game** 🎯
+8. **Number Guessing Game 🎯**
-   A fun game where the user tries to guess a randomly generated number within a specific range.
+   A game where players guess a randomly generated number within a set range.
+Multiple difficulty levels provide a varied challenge.

-9. **To-Do List** ✅
+9. **Todo List ✅**
-   A basic to-do list app where users can add, remove, and mark tasks as complete.
+   A task management app allowing users to add, edit, delete, and categorize tasks.
+It includes reminders, completion tracking, and category management.

-10. **Simple Agenda** 📅
+10. **Simple Agenda 📅**
-   A simple agenda application to keep track of events or tasks with dates.
+    A calendar application to manage events with features for recurring events, monthly navigation, and visual markers for event days.

-11. **Palindrome Checker** 🔄
+11. **Palindrome Checker 🔄**
-   Checks if a word, phrase, or number is a palindrome.
-It can also scan a list of inputs to identify palindromes.
+    Detects palindromes in user-provided text or uploaded files.
+Users can view results and count the number of palindromic words detected.

-12. **Date Difference Calculator** 🕰
+12. **Date Difference Calculator 📅**
-   Calculates the difference between two dates in terms of days, months, and years.
+    Calculates the difference between two dates in terms of years, months, and days.
+Also displays the total days and months elapsed.

-13. **Snake Game** 🐍
+13. **Snake Game 🐍**
-   A simple implementation of the classic snake game.
+    A classic arcade game where players control a snake to collect food and grow.
+The game features adjustable difficulty levels and scoring.

-14. **Hangman Game** 💀
+14. **Hangman Game 💀**
-   A guessing game where the player attempts to figure out a word by guessing one letter at a time.
+    A graphical hangman game where players guess letters to reveal a hidden word.
+Includes randomized words and a visual representation of incorrect guesses.

-15. **Clock Date App** ⏰
+15. **Clock Date App 🕰**
-   An app that displays the current time and date with customizable options.
+    A digital clock application that displays the current time and date, with support for light and dark modes.
+The design adapts dynamically to user preferences.

-16. **Course Schedule** 📚
+16. **Course Schedule 📚**
-   A simple tool to manage and keep track of course schedules.
+    A course management tool for students to add, edit, delete, and view their course schedules.
+It organizes information such as course name, instructor, day, and time.

-17. **ATM App** 🏦
+17. **ATM App 🏦**
-   A basic banking simulation application where users can deposit, withdraw, and check balances.
+    A banking simulation where users can deposit, withdraw, and check balances.
+Features include transaction history and account tracking.

-18. **City - Country Quiz** 🌆
+18. **City Country Quiz 🌍**
-   A game where users find matches between different cities around the world and their countries.
+    A geography trivia game challenging players to match cities with their corresponding countries.
+Includes multiple-choice options and scoring.

-19. **Caesar Cipher** 🔏
+19. **Caesar Cipher 🔏**
-   A tool for encrypting and decrypting text using the Caesar cipher method.
+    Encrypt and decrypt text using the Caesar cipher method.
+Users can set a shift value and copy results to the clipboard.

 ### 🔢️ Download & Run